-The March of Dimes will work to protect investments in these programs from unwarranted cuts and ensure they have appropriate funding to improve the wellbeing and quality of life for women, infants, children, and families.
+March of Dimes will continue to work to improve upon and protect investments in these programs from unwarranted cuts and ensure they have appropriate funding to improve the wellbeing and quality of life for women, infants, children, and families.

 For additional information, please check out the following resources and browse the articles In this topic:

-- Quality Care for Moms and Babies Act of 2015 Fact Sheet
+- Into the Light for MMH and SUD Act Fact Sheet